galaxyproject/training-material/topics/variant-analysis/tutorials/pox-tiled-amplicon/tutorial.md

 > <comment-title>Advanced tutorial</comment-title>
 > The analysis presented here demonstrates a very close to real-world analysis of viral sequencing data with Galaxy.
 In fact, it is modeled after this [fully production-ready workflow](https://workflowhub.eu/workflows/439) for analysis of the same type of data.
-> As such, this tutorial avoids many simplifactions that are often made in training material to ease understanding.
+> As such, this tutorial avoids many simplifications that are often made in training material to ease understanding.
 > On the technical side, in particular, it makes use of many different Galaxy features and often assumes more than just basic familiarity with them.
 > Like in other tutorials, you will find precise instructions for running every step in the analysis, but explanations focus very much on the biology of pox viruses and will often not offer much details on *why* a certain component of Galaxy is used the way it is described.
 >